Graduation Day (Buffy the Vampire Slayer): Controversy

 During the time of its airing, the episode caused a great deal of controversy in the media.
 The Columbine High School massacre, which took place only four weeks before the airing of Part One, was widely blamed on violence in entertainment.
 The WB Television Network had already pulled the plug on an earlier episode, "Earshot" (which itself was not aired until September), and feared that several scenes in "Graduation Day, Part Two" would provoke high school students to do the same thing, especially those depicting the entire graduating class handling weapons against the Mayor.

 On May 25, 1999, only two hours before "Graduation Day, Part Two" was due to air, The WB suddenly decided to replace it with a re-run from earlier in the season, "Band Candy".
 This sudden move received huge attention in the media and thousands of letters were sent to the network demanding that the season finale be shown.
 Sarah Michelle Gellar publicly spoke out against the decision, Seth Green agreed that the episode should have been broadcast in its original slot.
 The incident was also lampooned in a segment on Comedy Central's The Daily Show in which then-host Jon Stewart joked that the episode was delayed "until the heat is off and networks can go back to being irresponsible".
 Stewart then quipped that "in addition to postponing the finale, WB executives are considering changing the show's name to Buffy, the Vampire Inconveniencer".

 The WB did not air the episode until July 13, 1999, almost two months after it was originally scheduled; since nearly all US schools end their term in May or June, it was then felt safe.
 The episode attracted 6.5 million viewers, which is typically high for the WB during summer, and comparable to what the other episodes of the season had received.

 As the episode was not delayed in Canada, many bootleg digital downloads were available.

-Joss Whedon, the creator of the show, stated, "Bootleg the puppy."
+Joss Whedon, the creator of the show, urged, "Bootleg the puppy."